-- The new manager was frustrated with the mess and treated his predecessor with . - The land was unlikely to grow enough corn beans, and squash to feed the wilage. - 3.
-The taxi was to be his to the theater that night. - 4.
-Blind children and their families feel for Helen Keller and Annie Sullivan. - 5.
-His aim was to stop the of animals in the traveling dircus. - 6.
-Her studies and efforts paid off when she passed the exam with honors! - 7.
-The children became when they heard that their beloved head mistress would be away for another week.
+- 1. The new manager was frustrated with the mess and treated his predecessor with antagonism. - 2.
+The barren land was unlikely to grow enough corn, beans, and squash to feed the village. - 3.
+The taxi was to be his conveyance to the theater that night. - 4.
+Blind children and their families feel veneration for Helen Keller and Annie Sullivan. - 5.
+His aim was to stop the exploitation of animals in the traveling circus. - 6.
+Her scrupulous studies and efforts paid off when she passed the exam with honors! - 7.
+The children became despondent when they heard that their beloved head mistress would be away for another week.